Relative Entropy Minimization over Hilbert Spaces via Robbins-Monro: Introduction

-As before, the restart points may be random or fixed, and $x_0$ is assumed to be in $U_0$.
+A consequence of this formulation is that $X_n \in U_{\sigma_n}$ for all $n$.
+As before, the restart points may be random or fixed, and they are in $U_0$.
 This would appear superior to the fixed trust region algorithm, as it does not require knowledge of the sets.
-However, to guarantee convergence, global (in $\calH$) assumptions on $f$ are needed; see Assumption \ref{a:convex} below.
+However, to guarantee convergence, global (in $\calH$) assumptions on the regression function are required; see Assumption \ref{a:convex} below. \eqref{e:expanding_trust} can written with $P_{n+1}$ as